 For the past eighteen years, Denise Carrick Hedges has committed herself to leadership and educational opportunities for women and girls.
 Currently, Denise serves as the director of the Center for Women's Leadership at Cottey College and the facilitator for the Women’s Foundation Girls Leadership Program.
 Her degree in Interpersonal and Organizational Communication is from Manchester University in North Manchester, Indiana.
-Denise has attended training specific to leadership educators and is currently working on a Master in Strategic Leadership in Business at Stephens College.
+Denise earned her Master in Strategic Leadership in Business at Stephens College in Columbia, Missouri.

 Robin Mallinson, Secretary, Center for Women’s Leadership, and Serenbetz Institute for Women’s Leadership, Social Responsibility, and Global Awareness